belinwu/ai-angineers-handbook/building_agents_from_scratch/tool_use/README.md

 <img src="../../assets/tool_use.png" width="50%" alt="Tool Use Diagram">
 </p>

+You can find the detailed walkthrough of this project in my [Newsletter](https://www.newsletter.swirlai.com/p/building-ai-agents-from-scratch-part).

 ## Installing dependencies

 [uv](https://github.com/astral-sh/uv) is a great tool for Python dependency management.
 To install the requirements: